 After the war, Alvis returned to its automotive roots and began producing various car models, such as the TA 14 and the TC 108/TE 21 sports cars that became widespread in the 1950s.
 Despite these successful models, the company began to lose ground in the competitive automotive market, which eventually led to its acquisition by Rover in 1965.
 Thus, by 1967, Alvis’ journey as an independent automobile manufacturer was over.

-However, the Alvis story did not end there, as the company remained a subsidiary specializing in the production of military vehicles.
-It was later incorporated into the corporate structure of British Leyland and Alvis plc, which continues to operate today.
+However, the Alvis story did not end there.
+The company remained a subsidiary specializing in the production of military vehicles.
+Later, it was incorporated into the corporate structure of British Leyland and Alvis plc, which continues to operate today.

 Alvis produced some 70,000 cars in its nearly half-century of existence, an important chapter in the annals of the automobile industry.
-Although car production ceased in 1967, Alvis continued to live on with a focus on military production.
+Although car production ceased in 1967, Alvis continued to live on, focusing on military production.

 Meaning and History